 - Most plastic surgeons can perform breast implant surgery.

 - In most cases, it’s not a complex procedure and can be performed in one to two hours of operative time after your mastectomy.

-- This procedure can be done as an outpatient surgery, going home on the same day after the operation, or staying overnight, depending your individual case.
+- This procedure can be done as an outpatient surgery, going home on the same day after the operation, or staying overnight, depending on your individual case.

-- Silicone and saline breast implants have limited lifespan and would need additional surgery for replacement or removal at some point in the future.
+- Silicone and saline breast implants have a limited lifespan and would need additional surgery for replacement or removal at some point in the future.

 - Some people may not be able to tolerate implants.